7 Reasons Why Best Modern Cat Trees Blend with Your Home Decor

 Why do traditional cat trees look so cheap?
 Materials tell the story:

-· Old Approach: Cardboard tubes wrapped in carpet, particleboard platforms, synthetic fabrics
+- Old Approach: Cardboard tubes wrapped in carpet, particleboard platforms, and synthetic fabrics.

 Quality materials not only look better but also last significantly longer.
 The Lotus Cat Tower showcases this with real wood construction in espresso or mahogany finishes that wouldn’t look out of place in a design magazine.